Come Meet the Team!

 - Recovery-related movie nights

 - Strengthening Families Program – starting in early 2022 (training to improve parental confidence and skills)*

-We aim at opening The Clubhouse for in-person services in fall/winter 2021, adding the following activities:
+We aim at opening The Clubhouse for in-person services spring 2022, adding the following activities:

 - Computer and video-game time